rochefort/cocoapods-search/README.md

 # cocoapods-search

+Now `cocoapod-search` is not published as a rubygem.
-cocoapods-search is a command line utitlity like cocoapod('pod search').
+This is a command line utility like 'pod search'.
 You can see cocoapods with sorting by score on github.

     Score = Star count + (Fork count * 5)